 Students who wish to cancel their registration and receive a tuition refund must state their intention to withdraw by withdrawing from their course online using SAGE or by completing a Course Drop Form and submitting it to Brandeis GPS.
 Tuition will be refunded according to the following schedule:

 Students can submit a refund request through SAGE if they have a credit balance on their student account in SAGE.
 The link to the refund request can be found in SAGE's Student Center Finances section under "My Account".
 If students do not request a refund, the amount will remain on the student's account and be applied toward a future tuition payment.
 We encourage students to utilize direct deposit to expedite the refund process.
 Students who choose to utilize direct deposit must verify their bank information carefully as Brandeis GPS does not have the ability to edit this information once the refund request has been submitted.
 When applicable, refund policies of the state where online learning students reside will be used to calculate any applicable refunds.
 Click here for state policies.

 Some students may be eligible for an income-tax deduction or a tax credit.
 Consult the appropriate state or federal agency or your own tax adviser for further information.

 GPS students may be eligible for federal loans as long as they are enrolled in a master's program, registered for at least two courses each term and actively working toward completing their degree requirements.
 We do not offer financial assistance in the form of Federal Work-Study, teaching assistantships or other grants.
 A variety of federal loan programs, including the Federal Direct Unsubsidized Stafford Loan and the Federal Direct Graduate PLUS Loan, may be available to GPS students who meet the above enrollment criteria.
-The Unsubsidized Stafford loan is not need or credit based, however, the Graduate PLUS loan is credit based.
+The Unsubsidized Stafford loan is not based on need or personal credit history.
+However, the Graduate PLUS loan is awarded based on personal credit history.